 2. Strong Leaders Drive Team Performance

-Leadership directly impacts employee engagement, productivity, and retention.
-According to Gallup, managers account for at least 70 percent of the variance in employee engagement.
+Leadership plays a critical role in shaping employee engagement, productivity, and retention.
+Research from Gallup indicates that managers account for at least 70% of the variance in employee engagement, making leadership one of the most powerful levers for team success.

 3. Leadership Development Helps Managers Adapt to Change